Mathews2115/AutoDashBackEnd/readme.md

   * Each set of 4 bytes (with the exception of RTC) is in a signed “fixed 24.8” format (essentially fixed 24.8 = float *256)
   * The RTC is sent as an u32 showing milliseconds since power on, or if the RTC was set will it will be the current time of

+# GPS
+If you can, try to configure your GPS chip to only send the required messages.
+In my instance, since I am using USB, I turned off all messages for other protocols (I2C, SPI, etc).
+I also only enabled `NAV-ODO`, and  `HNR-PVT` messages.

 # Cheatsheets
 * log file of service
   * `journalctl `